Compare Popular Online Counseling Programs

 Online Bachelor's Degree in Counseling (BS)

 A bachelor’s counseling degree is a more robust way to start a counseling career.
 Unfortunately, counselors are nearly universally required to hold a master’s degree, except for substance abuse counselors.
-So, though vital for your continuing education, a bachelor’s degree will not help you earn licensure.
-This degree will allow online students the opportunity to dive deeper the subjects, can help you choose a specialty, and allow you to be a better counselor as a result.
+So, though vital for your continuing education, a bachelor’s degree will not earn you licensure.
+However, this degree will allow students the opportunity to dive deeper the subjects and help you choose a specialty.

-Students with an online bachelor’s degree in counseling may also have an easier time landing an entry-level position, tend to start work with higher salaries, and generally launch their career on stronger footing if you choose to earn an income outside the field of counseling.
-During the course of an online bachelor’s counseling degree, students may complete internships and may even find part-time work in the field.
-Furthermore, since a bachelor’s counseling degree goes more in-depth into the field of counseling, students will be exposed to both the counseling and the research side of the field.
+Students with a bachelor’s degree in counseling may also have an easier time landing an entry-level position, tend to start work with higher salaries, and generally launch their career on stronger footing if you choose to earn an income outside the field of counseling.
+During the course of a bachelor’s counseling degree, students may complete internships and might even find some options for work in the field.
+Furthermore, students at this level will be exposed to both the counseling and the research side of the field.
 This exposure will help them make a better-informed decision when it comes time to find a graduate counseling degree program.

 A master’s counseling degree is the most commonly required degree for most counseling positions.
 Those who earn a master’s counseling degree can apply for licensure to work as an independent therapist and have their own private practice or work with an existing provider.
 There are two general degrees that satisfy state licensing boards: an MA in clinical psychology or a master of social work (MSW).
 State regulators will then need to see that licensure candidates have completed the requisite number of supervised hours, passed an examination, and satisfied all other requirements.